Welcome to Just Neighbors

 • earn 200% or less of the federal poverty guidelines

-Please fill out an intake form or call us at 703-979-1240 during our intake hours (Tuesday–Friday, 9am–5pm) for a short phone interview.
+If you believe you qualify and wish to seek full representation, please fill out an intake form or call us at 703-979-1240 during our intake hours (Tuesday–Friday, 9am–5pm) for a short phone interview.
 After you have submitted the form or completed the phone interview, Just Neighbors will contact you with further information.

 Other Resources